 You Know Scammers Steal Photos Right?

-In almost all photos taken with digital cameras, there is something called “EXIF” or Meta Data embedded in the photo data file.
+In almost all photos taken with digital cameras, assuming that it is not a screen-grab but the original photo, there is something called “EXIF” data or Meta Data embedded in the photo data file.

 Free Exif Data Display Websites:

 In these cases you upload the file and it will tell you what is found

 There Are Also Extensions For Your Web Browser: